Keyboard shortcuts

 Core pieces

-• Columns — {uid}_{field}.col files storing values with length prefixes.
+• Columns — {uid}_{field}.col files storing values with length prefixes (includes the engine-managed event_id column alongside user-defined fields).

 • Zone Compressed Offsets — {uid}_{field}.zfc files listing per-zone compressed block metadata and in-block offsets.